cottonpup/obsidian-vault/💻 Development/Learning Resources/🏫UDEMY🏫 Section 25 A (Pretty Deep Dive) Introduction to Next.js.md

 The React Framework for Production
 A **fullstack** framework for ReactJS

-NextJS solves common problems and
+> NextJS solves common problems and makes building React apps easier!